aws-samples/amazon-rekognition-ppe/demo/README.md

 This Demo shows how you can have a serverless architecture to process frames from cameras for PPE detection.

 This solution includes a web app that uses a webcam to extract frames and send them to an AWS API Gateway.
 The API Gateway then calls a AWS Lambda that interacts with Amazon Rekognition and calls the `DetectProtectiveEquipment` endpoint.
+When any protective equipment is detected the UI Interface shows the equipment name, its confidence level, and whether it covers the body part or not.
+Optionally, it is possible to configure an Amazon SNS Topic to allow subscribers to be notified of any detection.

 ### Index